nginx/unit-docs/source/configuration.rst

    was changed for flexibility, so now :samp:`share` must resolve to specific files.
 A common solution is to append :samp:`$uri` to your document root.

-   In fact, if you update an existing Unit instance to 1.26+, its shares are automatically amended in this manner.
    Pre-1.26, the snippet above would've looked like this:

    .. code-block:: json